BackupTheBerlios/dzchart-svn/3rd/jcl/2.000/trunk/docs/Readme.txt

 converted to .jdbg files.
 Once linked MAP files could be deleted.
 These options are subnodes of the "Packages" node.

-  For BDS 2006, the compiler introduced a new option to make the same packages available in C++, by checking the "Dual packages" option of the "Packages" node, you will be able to call functions of the JCL from C++ code.
+  For BDS 2006, RAD Studio 2007, RAD Studio 2009 and RAD Studio 2010, the compiler introduced a new option to make the same packages available in C++, by checking the "Dual packages" option of the "Packages" node, you will be able to call functions of the JCL from C++ code.

-.net Framework support:

-A subset of JCL units was worked over to support Delphi.Net (Delphi 2005 & BDS 2006).
-The packages belong to the Jedi.Jcl namespace.
-The installer can generate these packages for Delphi 2005 and BDS 2006, it displays an other tab to configure options and directory.
-The installation process is similar to the native targets.

 --------------------------------------------------------------------------------